 The golden hues of the Colorado aspen trees are starting to peek through the summer green and temperatures are growing cooler each day.
 This means fall is just around the bend along with some seasonal celebrations in the Colorado Springs region.
 Harvest an eyeful of gorgeous colors with some leaf-peeping, indulge in locally grown produce and celebrate with free autumn-themed festivities.

-Hosted in downtown Colorado Springs' Acacia Park, this free family festival showcases local artisans, live music, pumpkin painting and several kid-focused activities like games and face painting.
+Hosted in Bancroft Park in Old Colorado City, this free family festival showcases local artisans, live music, pumpkin painting and several kid-focused activities like games and face painting.
+Free admission!

 Explore the streets of Old Colorado City during this annual autumn celebration.
 This art fair showcases how a variety of artists interpret the changing colors of the season in each of their pieces ranging from glass to paint.